 Inventories supplies alerts supervisor to needed supplies, or mixes standard reagents.

 Processes order for supplies and/or animals.
 Attends courses in safety procedures for handling, storage and disposal of biohazardous, flammable, corrosive and toxic materials.

 Carries out all laboratory activities in compliance with applicable regulations and protocols.

 Conducts literature searches and reviews, compiling information for journals and suggesting uses for new techniques to the P.I.

 Attends courses, lectures and conferences to further own knowledge of research and laboratory techniques, consulting with other researchers and technicians to exchange information.

 To qualify, you must have:

-The knowledge of theories, principles, and concepts acquired through completion of a Bachelor's degree in biological sciences, biochemistry, chemistry, or a closely related field.
+The knowledge of theories, principles, and concepts acquired through completion of a Bachelor's degree in STEM, Psychology or a related field. .

 About Boston Children's Hospital

 Boston Children's Hospital is a 395-bed comprehensive center for pediatric health care.
 As one of the largest pediatric medical centers in the United States, Children's offers a complete range of health care services for children from birth through 21 years of age.